 HUB Expo is the premier event for HUB businesses to learn about procurement opportunities through the state of Texas.
-This year’s Expo was Oct.
-24 in Austin.
 Expo workshops offer tips for businesses pursuing state contracts.
 Networking opportunities with state procurement personnel help attendees build valuable relationships that will start them on the path to becoming “best value” state vendors.

-To help kickoff this year’s HUB Expo, Line Items is profiling key entrepreneurs and detailing their path to success.
+Our HUB success stories in Line Items profiles key entrepreneurs and details their path to success.

 CEO, Possible Missions

 Houston native Paula Mendoza believes in life’s possibilities.

 When she set out to start her own business in 2001, with a mere $100 in her bank account, she named it Possible Missions Inc. And for the past 15 years, the company and its employees have lived up to the confidence its president and CEO had in the fledgling business.

 Specializing in project management offices to clients in various industries, Possible Missions has compiled an impressive track record of success.
 The accolades have been many, from being named the Houston Minority Business Council’s Supplier of the Year in 2012 to earning the U.S. Small Business Administrator’s Award for Excellence in 2012.
 Along the way, Ms. Mendoza’s initial $100 investment in Possible Missions has been parlayed into an enterprise generating more than $20 million in annual revenue.

 Line Items interviewed Ms. Mendoza in early October to learn more about her company’s impressive growth and how they have become one of the great success stories of the agency’s Historically Underutilized Business (HUB) Program.